jesscss/jess/examples/language-4.md

 #### Variables

-Variables are just JavaScript, because they're referenced in JS expressions.
+Variables are very similar to Less / Sass, with the only difference in Jess being they need to follow JS identifier rules.

 ```less
 // Less variable